patelrajnath/rnn4nlp/README.md

 # Quick Start

-Quality estimation with toy data:
+### Quality estimation with toy data:

-Create the vocab for training as follows-
+Create the vocab for training-

 ```sh